openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     let n: Number = i // int -> number -> Number

     let c: char = 'a'
-    let l: Long = c // char -> long
+    let l: Long = c // char -> long  -> Long

-These conversions can cause an *OutOfMemoryError* thrown if the storage available for the creation of a new instance of the reference type is insufficient.
+These conversions can cause *OutOfMemoryError* thrown if the storage available for the creation of a new instance of the reference type is not sufficient.

 .. index::
    widening conversion
    boxing conversion
    reference type

+|

 .. _Unboxing Conversions: